 Why?
 Why those dots, what’s the point?”.
 But when it came time to design this bracelet, it was the perfect choice, reflecting quite literally Butterfly’s description of seeing Pinkerton as a dot far away getting larger and larger as he comes towards her home.

 The colors and styles of beads are also important.
 For example, I felt the Habanera Bracelet would not be right with crystals or pearls.
-I wanted it to reflect Carmen’s “gypsy spirit” and be eclectic as if as the Gypsies traveled from place to place picking up lovely things on the way.
-So there’s glass, metal, clear, iridescent… a real mixture.
+I wanted it to reflect Carmen’s Roma spirit and be eclectic as if as she and her people were traveling from place to place picking up lovely things on the way.
+So there’s glass, metal, clear, iridesent… a real mixture.
 Click to see the Habanera Bracelet.

 Example: The Mimi and Moonlight Bracelet.